by Uphill Athlete co-founder Steve House

 Missing these workouts, I suspect, is a manifestation of how you make decisions in other parts of your life.
 Though you’ve obviously been successful in many ways, I would like you to reflect on what I’ve suggested.
 Feel free to tell me I’m off-base here, but I suspect that if we can solve this issue with your workouts that we can re-wire your brain to make better decisions in many aspects of life and these workouts, and your upcoming expedition, will be the life-affirming and life-changing experience that you want to have, that I believe you are here to have.”

 Success or failure became getting my daily workout done.
+I focused on consistency in training.
 I realized that if I maximized my daily opportunity to improve, that the final outcome would take care of itself.
 After all, good weather also happens and there are days when the mountains open up and conditions come together and success is a summit, and we are able to physically manifest what we as climbers can do.

 Climbing a difficult new route like the Anderson-House on the Rupal Face, given perfect preparation, has about a 10% chance of success.
 If I factor in all the other expeditions I made to routes of that same scale (Makalu, Kunyang Chish, Masherbrum) I think the 1 in 10 holds up pretty well for climbs of this scale and difficulty.
 But it’s still 10% odds, not 1% or 0.
 And eventually it worked out.

-If each athlete we at Uphill Athlete touch can only learn to avoid the rat race of chasing success, satisfaction, happiness and an egregiously idealized outcome and engage the simple, evolutionarily-programmed mechanism of dopamine-reward that is designed to keep us engaged in the hunt, you’ll be successful.
+If each athlete we at Uphill Athlete touch can learn to avoid the rat race of chasing success, satisfaction, happiness, and an egregiously idealized outcome and engage the simple, evolutionarily-programmed mechanism of dopamine-reward that is designed to keep us engaged in the hunt, you’ll be successful.

 Mastery comes from the habit of learning.
-Learning changes us as George Leonard powerfully argues in his book Mastery.
-To truly learn means that we create, consciously and purposefully, new habits and new routines that move us towards our better selves.
+Learning changes us, as George Leonard powerfully argues in his book Mastery.
+To truly learn means that we create, consciously and purposefully, new habits and new routines that move us toward our better selves.
 This strategy is not limited to athletics.
-Indeed, your success lies is in the process of the life-long practice of your sport and your sport becomes a crucible for all of life, not in the summits or the finish lines.
+Indeed, your success lies is in the process of the lifelong practice of your sport, and your sport becomes a crucible for all of life, not in the summits or the finish lines.

-Your path then is simple: Focus and prioritize on the daily process of training, the practice.
+Your path then is simple: Focus on and prioritize the daily process of training, the practice.
+Strive for consistency in training.
 Work hard at arriving at your starting line, or base camp, as well prepared as you can be.
 See those trips, runs, skis, climbs as part of a process, and you will come to value each of them individually, and the whole more greatly.
 The secret?
 If you do all of this, the outcomes will come.
 Indeed: Action is the message.
 Success is found in the process.